Historical scenes from Pago Pago Bay... Flag Day 1900; Naval Fleet Visit 1910; WWII Parade 1942.

 ASG Archives and Records Center

-The American Samoa Government Office of Archives and Records Management (OARM) is part of the Executive Branch and is located in the Dept. of Administrative Services.
-While primarily a records management service for government offices, we also help the general public with government archives and records copy needs.
-For example, One U.S. National Parent Law archival evidence researches are often conducted on Censuses, Passenger Lists, Tax lists etc. OARM therefore provides certified legal information from various public archives and records.
+American Samoa's Office of Archives and Records Management (OARM) is an Executive Branch Office under the Dept. of Administrative Services.
+While primarily a records management service for government offices, it also helps the general public with government archives and records information needs.
+For example, Federal Public Law 99-396 Sec.
+15 is a One U.S. National Parent Law requiring parental residential evidence for Passport applicants of Am.
+Samoa ancestry.
+Residency researches for an applicant's parent are typically conducted on ASG Censuses, Passenger Lists and Tax lists.
+OARM also provides certified evidence for the public from various government branch department archives and records.
+It also assists the ASG Office of Vital Statistics with archived Birth, Marriage and Death records.

-It also guides local researchers to various holdings, such as Matai and Land Title files, genealogical records and/or public government files and photos from the Executive, Legislative and Judicial Branches.
-Research about Samoa's original language and culture is also available.
-Advice on how to conserve or recover archives and records after disasters is also offered.
+Finding Guides to local and national resources of various holdings, such as 1900-1974 High Court Matai and Land Title cases are also compiled.
+Public government files and media from the Executive, Legislative and Judicial Branches between 1900-2000 is also provided.
+Research about American Samoa's indigenous language and culture is especially available.
+And practical advice on how to recover and conserve archives and records after disasters can also be obtained.

-Regular guidance to government offices about creating, controlling, storing and preserving archives and destroying temporary non-records is also practiced in accordance with local and national laws.
-Visit us in Tafuna, Tutuila, American Samoa or call for an appointment at 684-699-6848 or email at das.as.gov
+Records Management guidance to government offices about the cycle of creating, controlling, storing and preserving archives or destroying temporary records and non-records is also done in accordance with local and national laws.
+Visit us at Tafuna Airport Village, Tualauta, Tutuila Island, American Samoa or call for an appointment at 684-699-6848.

 HISTORY OF THE ASG ARCHIVES AND RECORDS CENTER